Hysterectomy surgery: What you should know?

 What is hysterectomy?

 Hysterectomy is one of the most common non-obstetrical surgeries that women undergo.
 It is a surgical procedure in which the uterus or the womb is removed from the female body.
 It is comparatively safe but all types of surgery come with certain risks.
-As you are aware of, woman cannot become pregnant after hysterectomy as it stops fertility, and normally the procedure is advised only after family completion.
+As you are aware of, the woman cannot become pregnant after hysterectomy as it stops fertility, and normally the procedure is advised only after family completion.

 What leads to hysterectomy?